Ahmad ibn Isa ibn Zayd: Narratives of his escape

 According to Ya'qubi, Harun al-Rashid imprisoned Ahmad in Rafaqa (a palace in Raqqa Governorate) in 804 AD (188 AH).
 After a while, Ahmad fled to Basra and corresponded with the Shiites and invited them to himself.
 Harun al-Rashid sent for him, but could not arrest him.
 Harun al-Rashid imprisoned Ahmad's agent, who his name was Hazer.
 Hazer swore not to show Ahmad's hideout, so he was crucified on Harun al-Rashid's order.

 Elsewhere it is stated that Harun al-Rashid summoned Ahmad and Qasim ibn Ali ibn Umar ibn Ali ibn Husayn from Hejaz.
 And imprisoned them under the supervision of Al-Fadl ibn al-Rabi.
 After a while, they both escaped with the help of a group of Zaydis.

 Ahmad hid for a while in the house of a person named Muhammad ibn Ibrahim in Baghdad, and when Harun al-Rashid found out about him, Ahmad went to Basra and Harun al-Rashid could not capture him.

-Abu al-Faraj al-Isfahani narrated the story of Hazer but said that Hazer was killed not in the time of Harun al-Rashid but in the time of the Al-Mahdi because he did not show the hideout of Isa Mawtam al-Ashbal, father of Ahmad.
+Abu al-Faraj al-Isfahani narrated the story of Hazer but said that Hazer was killed not in the time of Harun al-Rashid but in the time of the Al-Mahdi because he did not show the hideout of Isa Mu'tam al-Ashbal, father of Ahmad.

 However, Abu al-Faraj al-Isfahani mentioned a narration that indicates the connection between Ahmad and Hazer in Basra and the surrounding areas of Ahvaz.
 It is narrated that Harun al-Rashid ordered to capture them and taken to him.
 Al-Dhahabi quoted Al-Mada'ini as saying that Harun al-Rashid was informed in 801 AD (185 AH) that Ahmad began an uprising in Ibadan.